 This is a challenging time, and we want to help connect you with supports for your emotional and mental well-being.
 This collection includes resources we have found from across the internet, as well as ideas created (and practiced!) by the Trellis Supportive Care team.
 We invite you to explore this page and add some of these ideas to your own self-care practice.
-Be well and stay connected to your supports.
-We will continue to add resources, so check back here for updates!
+Be well and stay connected to your supports: you are not alone.

 Please note: some of these links will take you away from our website; please come back to explore more resources!

 Another holiday season is upon us, and with it, ongoing concerns related to the pandemic.
 Grief may feel more acute as you navigate feelings of sadness and the reality of your loss, which can leave you feeling disconnected from the holiday cheer and celebrations around you.
 To add to this, the pandemic may present challenges for travel and gatherings.
 As you look ahead to this holiday season, these resources may provide new ideas and offer support for your well-being during this time.

 The holiday season is often difficult for those who are grieving losses.
 Grief may feel more acute as you navigate feelings of sadness and the reality of your loss, which can leave you feeling disconnected from the holiday cheer and celebrations around you.
 In 2020, the pandemic adds a unique challenge for everyone: holiday gatherings, travel, and traditions may look different for you and your family this year.
 As you look ahead to this holiday season, these resources may help you find new ideas, as well as offer support for your well-being during this time.

 Join Trellis Supportive Care in an online gathering for bereaved families.
 This annual remembrance event offers support for anyone who is grieving a loss, coupled with opportunities for support and quiet reflection.
 This uplifting time is led by our team of counselors and chaplains.
 Even as you view the recording, we invite you into shared space with all those who have been – and will be – a part of this gathering.